LukasWoodtli/WebPage/content/agile_sw_development.md

 It's a good idea to add a mark (sticker) on a index card for each day the issue is in the progress state.
 The marks can have different colors (i.e Coding, Testing, Documentation ...)

+> The index card is a promise to have a disussion about the topic on it.

+The index card forms the basis of discussion with the team, PO, stakeholders ...

 Definition of Donne
 -------------------